golebiowskipj/property-group-weather/README.md

-This project is a part of recruitment process.
+This project is a part of a recruitment process.

 ## App stack
 * react (with create-react-app and react-app-polyfill)